garden-io/garden/examples/local-mode-k8s/README.md

-# Local mode for `kubernetes` modules
+# Local mode for `kubernetes` action type

-A very basic demo project for Garden [local mode](../../docs/guides/running-service-in-local-mode.md) for `kubernetes` module type.
+A very basic demo project for Garden [local mode](../../docs/guides/running-service-in-local-mode.md) for `kubernetes` action type.

 This project is based on the [demo-project](../demo-project).
-The only difference is that this one has the `backend` service defined as a `kubernetes` module with the `backend-image` container module used as a source Docker image.
+The only difference is that this one has the `backend` service defined as an action of type `kubernetes` with the `backend-image` container build action used as a source Docker image.
 The backend service can be started in the _local mode_.

 The local backend service implementation can be found in [backend-local](./backend-local).